SEO vs. SEA: When is which worthwhile?

 4. Performance Max

-- AI-powered campaigns across all Google channels
+- AI-driven campaigns across all Google channels

 - Automatic optimization for conversions